 Perhaps blue widgets just aren’t that popular this year.
 Maybe your prices are too high.
 A whole host of outside influences could be negatively affecting your revenue.
 The best way forward to find the answer is to turn to big data.
 At Vertical Leap, we use our own deep data platform Apollo Insights to do this.

 Scouting through Apollo Insights’ pages data we can see the click through rate and average position have stayed the same.

 Adding data sources begins to illuminate the issue.
 The blue widget page is taking a lifetime to load for users.
 No wonder fewer people are buying the widgets, they can barely get the page to load.

-Does my business need big data?
+Does my small business need big data?

 Are you completely satisfied with how your marketing and sales are going?